Man on the Moon (film): Plot

 Andy Kaufman is a struggling performer whose act fails in nightclubs because, while the audience wants comedy, he sings the Mighty Mouse theme song and refuses to tell conventional jokes.
 As the audience begins to believe that Kaufman may have no talent, his previously timid "foreign man" character puts on a rhinestone jacket and does a dead-on Elvis impersonation.
 The audience bursts into thunderous applause, realizing Kaufman had tricked them.

 Soon after fooling the audience in Saturday Night Live, Kaufman catches the eye of talent agent George Shapiro, who signs him as a client and lands him a television series, Taxi, much to Kaufman's dismay, as he does not like sitcoms.
 Because of the money, visibility, and a promise that he can do his own television special, Kaufman accepts the role, turning his foreign man into a mechanic named Latka Gravas.
-Secretly, he hates doing the show and wants to quit.
+Secretly, he hated doing the show and wanted to quit.

 Invited to catch a different act at a nightclub, Shapiro witnesses a performance by lounge singer Tony Clifton, whom Kaufman wants to guest-star on Taxi.
 Backstage, when he meets Shapiro in person, Clifton takes off his sunglasses and reveals that he is actually Kaufman.
 Clifton is a "villain character" created by Kaufman and his creative partner, Bob Zmuda.
 Once again, the gag is on the audience.

 Kaufman's profile increases with appearances on Saturday Night Live, but he has problems with his newfound fame.
 When performing live, audiences dislike his unusual antihumor and demand that he perform as Latka.
-At one show, he deliberately antagonizes attendees by reading The Great Gatsby aloud from start to finish.
-Kaufman shows up on the Taxi set as Clifton and proceeds to cause chaos until he is removed from the set.
+At one show, he deliberately antagonizes attendees by reading The Great Gatsby by F. Scott Fitzgerald aloud and non-stop from start to finish for approximately four hours.
+Kaufman shows up on the Taxi set as Clifton and proceeds to cause vandalism, shout profanities, and act lewd with two of his favorite prostitutes that he hired for five hundred dollars, until he is removed from the set.
 He relates to Shapiro that he never knows exactly how to entertain an audience "short of faking my own death or setting the theater on fire."